 In this place we are going to tell you how to bead the eyelashes, but unless you are a professional actress and your part will be decidedly enhanced by having the eyes very much in evidence, we advise against your undertaking it.
 It is not a necessary stage in the makeup process, but it comes into the story of makeup naturally and we give it here for the benefit of those who may wish to make use of it.
 Beading the lashes consists in placing a small bead of cosmetique on the extreme tip of each lash.
 This is best done on the upper lashes only, leaving the lower ones free.
 The Lockwood Cosmetic Stove is a small affair that holds a piece of candle and a baby-size frying-pan, or skillet, and is one device for its purpose that has the approval of fire insurance companies and so will not be objected to by the theatre fireman.

 Eventually the practice moved beyond show business and was picked up by some more adventurous members of the general public.
-Dancers would go on elsewhere after shows with many of them with their faces still made up so their make-up would be seen, discussed and often emulated.
-The practice must have had some general following as its use was still being discouraged by beauty advisors as late as the 1960s.
+Dancers would go on elsewhere after shows, and many of them still had their faces made up, so their make-up would be seen, discussed and often emulated.
+The practice must have had some general following, as its use was still being discouraged by beauty advisors as late as the 1960s.

 Mascara should be applied to the upper and lower eyelashes if they need it.
 The fine comb should always be used top separate the hairs after the coloring dries.
 The application should never be conspicuously heavy; beading the eyelashes is not to be done except in theatrical make-up.